 - Resume, applications and job interview guidance

-- Participation in optional short courses - RSA (Responsible Service of Alcohol), First Aid, White Card
+- Participation in optional short courses - RSA (Responsible Service of Alcohol), First Aid, White Card and the Hutchins Hospitality Service Course

 The University of Tasmania, major mainland universities, Defence Force Recruiting, Volunteer Gap/Exchange Organisations and industry representatives visit the School regularly to provide transition and program information to all students.